scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 }
 ```

 In the code above, this is similar to the logic we added in the `playDiscardPileCardToTableau` method.
-The main differences are that we added a few safeguards to make sure the provided tableau indexes and card index values are valid, that the card is visible to the player.
+The main differences are that we added a few safeguards to make sure the provided tableau indexes and card index values are valid, and that the card is visible to the player.
 Lastly, since we can move a stack of cards, instead of a single card, we need to make sure we move each card to the correct tableau pile array.

 ### Flip Tableau Card

 The last piece of logic we need to add to our `Solitaire` class, is the logic for the `flipTopTableauCard` method.
 In this method, we will be using this to check if we need to flip the last card in a tableau pile over, and we return a `boolean` value indicating if we flipped the card over or not.
-This will be used after we move the last visible card in a tableau pile to another tableau pile or the foundation pile.
+This will be used after we move the last visible card in a tableau pile to another tableau pile, or the foundation pile.

 To do this logic, update the `flipTopTableauCard` method to match the following code: